zdcorley/STechCompiler/README.md

   - ALL uniforms are compiled with the std140 data storage layout.
   - The output shader stages' main functions are always named "main"
   - glsl built in variables are still referenced the normal way, such as gl_Position or gl_VertexID.
 Dont define them in your transfer blocks.
+  - The final compiler is named stechfc for "Shader Tech Full Compiler".
+Originally each component of the compiler (preprocessor, compiler, glslc) was a seperate .exe, and would execute in order within the "stechfc".
+The stechfc name just happened to be kept around.

 ## Requirements
  STechCompiler relies on C++17 support for <filesystem> usage, as well as an installed version of the vulkan sdk on your PC for glslc.
 (Using the %VULKAN_SDK% env variable)